A380 (between Kennford and Newton Abbot)

 - signage improvements and maintenance

-For the safety of the travelling public and our workforce, we will be using full night time road closures, each weeknight between 6:30pm and 6:00am.
-It should be noted that the start time is subject to traffic levels falling below the required threshold, therefore the start of the closure may be slightly later than 6:30pm.
+For the safety of the travelling public and our workforce, during both the investigative and main work, we will be using full night-time road closures, each weeknight between 6:30 pm and 6:00 am.
+It should be noted that the start time is subject to traffic levels falling below the required threshold, therefore the start of the closure may be slightly later than 6:30 pm.

-Advanced notice will be provided prior to the implementation of any closures and there will be a signed diversion route in place.
+Advanced notice will be provided prior to the start of any closures and there will be a signed diversion route in place.

-The road closure dates and times, together with the diversion routes, are available online.
+The road closure dates and times, together with the diversion routes, are available online at one.network.
 This will be kept up to date by the project team.

 We have a duty to direct traffic along a similar standard of road to that being closed so that all vehicles, including large articulated vehicles, can safely use the diversion route with minimal disruption.